shehreendheda/katacoda-scenarios/actionslos/step1.md

 Let’s simulate some live user activity in the app so that you can capture all the relevant metrics in Datadog.

 Click `traffic`{{execute T2}} to create traffic to the app in an infite loop using GoReplay.
+(This command runs in Terminal 2.)

-To confirm that the environment is ready, navigate to <a href="https://app.datadoghq.com/apm/services" target="_datadog">**APM** > **Services** in Datadog</a>.
+To confirm that the environment is ready, navigate to <a href="https://app.datadoghq.com/apm/resource/storefrontend/rack.request/" target="_datadog">**APM** > **Services > storefrontend > HomeController_Index** in Datadog</a>.
 You should see the services below in the list.
 You may need to wait about 2 minutes after running the `traffic` command and refresh the page until all these services are available.

 ![Service List](actionslos/assets/service-list.png)